HR professionals offer their advice on how to manage employee absences during COVID-19 and beyond.

-How to mitigate employee absenteeism during COVID-19
+How to mitigate employee absenteeism during COVID-19 and beyond

 Typically, when a business is suffering high levels of employee absenteeism, the first mitigating step is to figure out the underlying cause.
 In the case of unscheduled absenteeism due to COVID-19 symptoms, obviously that is not necessary.
 Rather, you should create clear workplace policies, manage with compassion and communicate effectively.

 1. Make clear policies.